My Polar Bear, Nanuk

 My Polar Bear Experience

-Nanuk means polar bear in Inuit.
-She was 10 at the time and she had a cub, and she lived in the Canadian Arctic, close to Hudson Bay.
-She was part of a group of polar bears who were monitored by a team of experienced, dedicated scientists, so that I could get updates on her progress.
+She was 10 at the time of my adoption.
+Her name means polar bear in Inuit.
+She had a cub and she lived in the Canadian Arctic, close to Hudson Bay.
+She was part of a group of polar bears who were monitored by a team of experienced, dedicated scientists.
 She was beautiful!

 I was thrilled with this gift – I had my own polar bear!
-She was mine!
+I really felt she was mine.
 I started to read about Nanuk and to find out about her life and the conditions she faced every day.
 And I was astonished at the impact Nanuk and her cub had on me.

 But what could I do?